echoCTF/echoCTF.RED/docs/DOCKER-TARGETS.md

 echo "[targets]"> inventories/targets/hosts
 ```

-On the system that will perform the actual docker build make sure you enable plaintext registry support by adding `insercure-registries` to the `/etc/docker/daemon.json` like so
+On the system that will perform the actual docker build make sure you enable non SSL registry support by adding `insercure-registries` to the `/etc/docker/daemon.json` like so
 ```json
 {
   "insecure-registries" : ["myregistryip:5000"]
 }
 ```

 More details about insecure registries can be found at https://docs.docker.com/registry/insecure/

+**NOTE:** Keep in mind that you will have to add this setting on any system you
+will be attempting to `docker push` the image from.

 ## Decide on your scenario
 This is the most important step, as it will determine how you will proceed with